jamielohoff/Rasenna/README.md

 # Information
-The will no longer be maintained.
+The project will no longer be maintained.

 # Rasenna
 Project that aims to use topological methods for image segmentation/boundary detection on the Cremi dataset.
 It uses a UNet as backbone with two output branches.